 Click here to apply or learn more about job opportunities at PURA.

-PURA currently has an exciting opportunity for an energy professional to join the Clean and Affordable Energy (CAE) Unit within the Office of Technical and Regulatory Analysis as a Rate Specialist (similar to Research Analyst) located in New Britain.
+|Research Analyst||The Public Utilities Regulatory Authority (PURA) currently has an exciting opportunity for an energy professional to join the Clean and Affordable Energy (CAE) unit within the Office of Technical and Regulatory Analysis as a Research Analyst located in New Britain.

-Ultimately, CAE strives to increase the deployment of clean energy and improve customer affordability.
 In addition, CAE staff may assist other units with PURA’s performance-based regulation framework, utility rate cases, and other matters.
 Most work will focus on the electric utility industry, but may also include other utilities, such as gas and water.

 |Clean and Affordable Energy (CAE) Unit||November 23, 2022|